Clay’s Microsoft email connection creates contacts for people you’ve emailed and displays email-related information on cards.

 - Clay automatically creates contacts for people you’ve emailed.
 This includes everyone back to your first email.

 - Clay shows your email history with a person on their profile.
 You’ll see your first email with a person and your most recent email.

-- Clay surfaces people you’ve recently emailed for the first time in the Today view.
+- Clay surfaces people you’ve recently emailed for the first time in the Home view.
 Tap on someone to view their profile.
-On iOS, swipe to the right to take a note, or swipe to the left to dismiss the reminder.
+On iOS, swipe to the right to star, or swipe to the left to take a note, change the reconnect cadence, or dismiss the reminder.

 - Clay tries to filter out newsletters, distribution lists, and spam.
 It’s hard to have 100% accuracy though, so you can always manually delete these afterwards.

 - Clay doesn’t store your Microsoft credentials, like your password.
 Microsoft only provides a token that Clay uses to pull new calendar events.
 We never have access to your Microsoft password.